 Culture

-Our collective team—nearly 200 people over 23 years—has built and cultivated a culture where diversity is encouraged, people feel supported, and our community is driven by shared goals and values.
+Since 1998, our collective team has built and cultivated a culture where diversity is encouraged and people feel supported.
+Our community is driven by shared goals and values.

-We are deeply committed to fostering a diverse and equitable workplace.
+We are deeply committed to fostering a supportive work environment.
 Learning, collaboration, and respect are our foundation.
-Together, our team shapes and cultivates an environment of inclusiveness and creativity with systems and practices that steer the way we work.
+Together, our team shapes and cultivates an environment of inclusiveness and creativity.
 Our leadership prioritizes flexibility and work-life balance, maintaining a healthy community for all our team.

-MBB invests in team members by providing time, resources, and opportunities for research, knowledge sharing, study groups, and an annual travel grant for research.
+MBB invests in team members by providing time, resources, study groups, and opportunities for research.
 We have a robust mentorship program to advance our individual career goals and increase engagement in the wider architectural community.
-MBB provides the full range of experiences needed to practice at the highest level, including full support for licensure and sustainability accreditation.
+MBB supports licensure and sustainability accreditation.

 Equity, Diversity, and Inclusion

 We believe it is our responsibility as architects and planners to change architectural practice so that it is more equitable, diverse, inclusive, and just.
-Design is successful only when it engages and empowers communities, respects differences, introduces opportunity, and protects the future of our planet.
-We pledge to listen, learn, and be effective allies.
-For too long, the lack of equity in architectural practice and allied professions has meant that women, people of color, and people who are LGBTQ+ have been underrepresented, undervalued, and harmed by bias.
+Historically, the lack of equity in architectural practice and allied professions has meant that women, people of color, and people who are LGBTQ+ have been underrepresented, undervalued, and harmed by bias.
 At MBB we commit to advancing change through recruitment, mentorship, and promotion to increase numbers of underrepresented architects at all levels of the profession.

 Community